Look Ma, I’m Editing! Advice to Others Venturing into the Unknown.

 That was much harder to fix than my draft.
 And it made me curse much more.

 As a previous Edit-o-phobic writer, I am here to tell you that editing isn't so bad.
 In fact I think I am one of those weirdos that likes it more than doing the draft!
 If you are really scared of doing it though, don't be afraid to seek out help, whether its via writing/editing classes, or working with an editor, do it!

 J.A Howell is an office drone by day, and a writer by night.
 Her love of writing took off when she was eleven years old and decided to fill a composition notebook with stories to read to her friends.
 Many years (and notebooks) later, not much has changed.
 She still loves writing and sharing her works with others.
 When she isn’t writing, she can often be found trying her hand at whatever artistic pursuit strikes her fancy.
 J.A.
-Howell resides in Apopka, FL with her husband and their menagerie of animal children.
+Howell resides in South Carolina with her magical, three legged cat, Abra, and her gecko, Jack.